mikezebin777/LyricsFinder/README.md

-# Github Finder
+# Lyrics Finder

-> React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management and is part of the "Modern React Front To Back" Udemy course
+> React app to search Lyrics.
+Help a certain group of people to QUICKLY Search lyrics, and VIEW the details of a lyric.

 ## Usage